-Carlo Petrini: The Slow Food Visionary Fighting for Sustainable Eating
+Carlo Petrini: Slow Food Visionary Fighting Climate Change

 Born in Bra, Italy, in 1949, Carlo Petrini's journey into sustainable gastronomy began with a passion for food and community.
 As a journalist, he championed regional cuisine and cultural preservation.
 However, his turning point came in 1986 when he protested against the opening of a McDonald's near the iconic Spanish Steps in Rome.